Malegaon blast case: MP Pragya Thakur fails to appear in court | Law-Order

 Malegaon blast case: MP Pragya Thakur fails to appear in court

-A special NIA court here on Thursday said the trial in 2008 Malegaon blast case will resume from Friday and directed all the seven accused to remain present before it on December 19.
+A special NIA court here on Thursday said the trial in 2008 Malegaon blast case will resume from Friday and directed all the seven accused to remain present in the court on December 19.
 Special NIA court judge P R Sitre had earlier directed all the accused in the case, including BJP MP Pragya Singh Thakur and Lieutenant Colonel Prasad Purohit, to remain present in the court on Thursday.

-However, Thakur and three others did not appear in the court.
-Only three of the accused turned up before the judge.
+However, Pragya Thakur, Ramesh Upadhayay, Sudhakar Diwedi and Sudhakar Chaturvedi did not appear in the court.
+Thakur had appeared before the court in June last year after it ordered the seven accused to remain present once a week.
+She later sought exemption from appearance on various occasions since then.

 Purohit's lawyer sought adjournment on the ground that senior advocate Mukul Rohatgi was not available on Thursday.
 The court then adjourned the matter till December 14.